PolusAI/image-tools/classification/K-NN/README.rst

 Runtime Arguments
 -----------------

-The code requires 4 input parameters that are listed in the order below.
+The code requires the following input parameters that are listed in the order.

 1- ``Number of Processors``: Due to the design of global Kd Tree, the number of processors should be a power of 2 (1,2,4,8,16,...).
 2- ``filePath``: The full path to the input csv file containig the raw dataset.
-3- ``featureCounts``: The dimension of the input dataset (#Columns in the filePath) 4- ``KNNCounts``: The desired number of Nearest Neighbours to be computed.
+3- ``KNNCounts``: The desired number of Nearest Neighbours to be computed.
+4- ``colIndex1`` and ``colIndex2`` (Optional): The index of columns from the input csv file where raw data exists continuously in between.
+If these two arguments were left blank, the code assumes that the entire input csv file is raw data and automatically computes the number of columns in the input csv file.
+The numbering for these 2 indices begin from 1.
+Please note that the code assumes that the first line in the input csv file is the header.

 Also, the execution performance has been improved by using OpenMP directives (multi-threading) in addition to the current MPI directives (multi-node).
 The number of threads in the OpenMP parallelized region of the code is set using an environment variable as shown below: